gravyboat/interviewee-questions/questionnaire.md

 **Fill me out**

-## 3. Employee compensation / Quality of life / Benefits
+## 3. Employee Compensation / Quality of Life / Benefits

 ### 3.1 Salary
 Do employees get regularly occurring raises?
 What criteria is used to determine